MikeM711/AG-GP-Calculator/README.md

-**Note to self**: Check out my notes on how I would improve this project if I were to create it again
+**Note to self**: Check out my notes on how I would improve this project if I were to create it again.

+To add: Testing would be fantastic, much like my tests in my [Coding Callenges](https://github.com/MikeM711/Coding-Challenges) Repository

 # WB Door Calculator